Portugal's Diogo Freitas do Amaral dead at 78 | DW | 03.10.2019

 He was also a vocal opponent of the US-led invasion of Iraq in 2003.

-The government said it would declare a national day of mourning on the day of the funeral, which has not yet been announced.
+The government said it would declare a national day of mourning on the day of the funeral, the date of which has not yet been announced.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.